 Today we will have Pho for lunch, a Vietnamese Noodle shop.
 Some of the local people call this world-famous Noodle soup “Mac-Noodles” since it is as popular here as MacDonalds is in other parts of the world!
 At the restaurant, your tour guide will explain the routine during Vietnamese meal times, and also tell you which special ingredients are needed for you.

 Afternoon: After lunch, you will visit the Temple of Literature, a Confucius temple and also the first University of Vietnam.
 Continue on to Hoa Lo (so-called Hanoi Hilton), a prison used by the French colonists in Vietnam for political prisoners, and later by North Vietnam for U.S. Prisoners of War during the Vietnam War

 Visit Hoan Kiem Lake & Ngoc Son Temple.
 Enjoy a cup of Egg coffee at Pho Co Café with the stunning view of Hoan Kiem Lake and the surroundings.

-End up your adventure day by commencing a Walking and Food tour through Hanoi’s Old Quarter (in contrast to the French Quarter).
-During the food tour with the help of your personal tour guide, you will have a chance to experience one of the world’s greatest street food cities and unlock the hidden secrets of the Old Quarter and its cuisine.
+End your adventure day by commencing a Walking and Food tour through Hanoi’s Old Quarter (in contrast to the French Quarter).
+During the food tour, with the help of your personal tour guide, you will have a chance to experience one of the world’s greatest street food cities and unlock the hidden secrets of the Old Quarter and its cuisine.